canro91/canro91.github.io/_posts/2022-05-30-HowToUseLinqGroupBy.md

 record Movie(string Name, int ReleaseYear, float Rating);
 ```

-Notice, we used two [recent C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}): the Top-level statements and records from C# 9.0.
+Notice, we used three [recent C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}): the Top-level statements, records, and global using statements.
 Now we can write Console applications without the Main declaration.
 All boilerplate code is gone!

 The `GroupBy` method [receives as a parameter a delegate]({% post_url 2019-03-22-WhatTheFuncAction %}) with the property to use as a key when grouping elements.
 In our previous example, we used the `Rating` property and wrote `movie => movie.Rating`;